 |tend to be slower acting||can act instantaneously|

-Patient ExperienceMost patients come to a homeopath with a specific ailment, a physical one, a general low energy, or some mental or emotional problems.
+A Patient's ExperienceMost patients come to a homeopath with a specific ailment, a physical one, a general low energy, or some mental or emotional problems.
 They will tell the homeopath the basic symptoms they have, much in the same way as they would tell a doctor.
 Most homeopaths will take between one and two hours over the initial consultation, whereas most doctors will take between five and ten minutes.
 The reason for this is the complaint that the patient brings to the consultation is usually linked into other aspects of themselves.
-I'll go into more depth on that later.
 The homeopath will also examine the initial complaint in detail by asking:

 - what makes it worse and better (modality)